RowEvans/autonomous-flight/README.md

 4. **GPS circle mission** — orbit a user-specified GPS coordinate at a configurable radius.
 5. **Return and land** — fly back to the takeoff point and land automatically within a close tolerance.

-**Where I am right now:** I'm currently working on stage 3: getting the drone capable of automatic takeoff to a predetermined altitude, and reporting once it reaches that altitude.
+**Where I am right now:** I'm currently working on stage 4: adding input to determine the GPS position to orbit and a configurable radius

 ## My Project

-The core of what I've built so far is a single ROS 2 node (`multicopter_offboard.py`) that controls a simulated Cessna in PX4.
+The core of what I've built so far is a single ROS 2 node (`multicopter_offboard.py`) that controls a simulated quadcopter in PX4.

 Right now, the node:

-- After a short startup period, sends the commands needed to switch the aircraft into offboard mode and arm it.
+- After a short "PREFLIGHT" period, enters "ARMING" and sends the commands needed to switch the aircraft into offboard mode and arm it.
-- Sends continuous position setpoints — this is required by PX4's safety design, which expects a steady stream of commands at least a few times per second, or it assumes something has gone wrong and takes back control.
+- Then it enters the "CLIMBING" phase, where it climbs to the altitude and once within 3m of target altitude, switches into "LOITERING"
-- Commands the aircraft to climb toward a target altitude (50m) and then hold a circular orbit of radius 15m at that altitude, to "track marine life" except it's just a simulation
+- Loiters in a circle orbit around (0, 0), simulating marine life tracking.

 The orbit's radius and turn rate are exposed as adjustable parameters, so I can tune the flight pattern without changing code.